polarityio/confluence/README.md

 If checked, the integration will search keywords/phrases in Confluence pages

+### Confluence Attachment Search

+If checked, the integration will search keywords/phrases in Confluence attachments

 ### Confluence Blog Search

 If checked, the integration will search keywords/phrases in Confluence blogs

-### Confluence Attachment Search
+### Confluence Space Search

-If checked, the integration will search keywords/phrases in Confluence attachments
+If checked, the integration will return Confluence space names that contain the search term

 > Note: At least one of the search options must be checked.